skybert/skybert-net/src/mt-foo/intro.md

 tags: mt-foo

 ## Introduction
 What does it take to become a programmer?
-The easy path is to take a 3-5 year computer science degree at a university.
-But what if you don't have the possibility for doing this?
-What if you either don't have the time, cannot afford it, don't have the grades or requirements for entering such a course or you live in an area where there's no such course at all?
+The obvious path is to take a 3-5 year computer science degree at a university.
+But what if you don't have the possibility to do this?
+What if you don't have the time, cannot afford it, don't have the grades or other requirements for entering such a course?
+What if you you live in an area where there's no such course at all?

 Climbing Mt.
 Foo is my answer to these questions.